MobinZamanii/MetaGuard-3S/README.md

 * **186 Patients Rescued:** 36.3% of previously missed cases (False Negatives) were successfully recovered through the Uncertainty Zone.
 * **1,756 False Alarms Prevented:** Reducing unnecessary biopsies and patient anxiety by 32.8%.

+## Dataset Availability
+Access to the dataset was formally granted by the National Cancer Institute (NCI) for research purposes.
+Due to the Data Use Agreement (DUA), the raw data cannot be publicly redistributed.
+Researchers interested in the data should apply for access directly through the official NCI portal.

 ## 🛠️ Project Structure
 ```text
 ├── data/               # (Simulated/Anonymized) Clinical datasets